-Visitor access to the USS Arizona Memorial (4th photograph) has been suspended for several months due to movement of the loading dock and corresponding movement of the loading ramp to the memorial, which poses a safety concern for visitors.
+Visitor access to the USS Arizona Memorial (fourth photograph) has been suspended for several months due to the movement of the loading dock and the corresponding movement of the loading ramp to the memorial, which poses a safety concern for visitors.
 While repairs are made, the USS Arizona Memorial will remain closed.
 Repairs are expected to be completed by March 2019.

-Prior to our trip to Hawaii, Robyn did extensive research into “must dos”.
-One item on the bucket list was Malasada Portuguese doughnuts and specifically from Leonard’s Bakery.
+Prio” to our trip to Hawaii, Robyn did extensive research into “must-dos”.
+One item on the bucket list was Malasada Portuguese doughnuts and specifically from Leonard’s.
 We drove miles in very heavy traffic to find the food truck that sold this specialty.
-Linda says it is reminiscent of vetkoek (a South African specialty of deep-fried dough), but without the syrup.
+Linda says it is reminiscent of vetkoek (fat cake, a South African specialty of deep-fried dough), but without the syrup.
 Malasada is a very tasty treat—a doughnut without a hole.
-We purchased a dozen, 6 with a custard filling, and 6 plain.
+We purchased a dozen, six with a custard filling, and six plain.

-Toa Laua is run by a Samoan family and they are able to show a more encompassing view of Samoan culture.
+A Samoan family runs Toa Laua, and they show a more encompassing view of Samoan culture.
 They also have dancers from all over Polynesia who perform traditional dances from their home islands.

 Hula in the Hawaiian Islands.
-In ancient Hawaii, a time when a written language did not exist, hula and its chants played an important role in keeping history, genealogy, mythology, and culture alive.
+In ancient Hawaii, a time when a written language did not exist, hula and its chants played a significant role in keeping history, genealogy, mythology, and culture alive.
 With each movement – a hand gesture, a step of a foot, swaying of hips – a story would unfold.
-Through the hula, the Native Hawaiians were connected with their land and their gods.
+Through the hula, the Native Hawaiians relate to their land and their gods.

 This 9-minute YouTube video shows the stations we attended prior to the main stage event.
-Here showing how food is prepared, and amusement to be had.
+It shows how food is prepared, and the amusement to be had.